“When I get up in the morning, I examine my mood and dress accordingly”- Anonymous Clothes Horse

 - Some version of a sewing kit – it’s a good idea to mend tears or replace buttons when you notice them.
 You don’t want to be ripped and unbuttoned, so to speak, when you are rushing to dress and leave.
 At least mark these repairs for the cleaners.

-Think about various activities in your life that have their own dress code and organize your closet for your own convenience.
+Subdivide and Conquer.
+Even if you don’t care so much for being Well Dressed, almost everyone wants to be able to dress quickly and efficiently.
+If you consider the various activities in your life that have their own dress code, you can organize your closet for your own convenience.
 Separate your clothes and accessories into categories.
 You can take this further by grouping types, styles, light and dark colors or even length.

 - Sweaters: separate the turtlenecks, cardigans, cashmere, and bulky knits.
 By the way, aromatic cedar is a natural moth repellent.
 You can find aromatic cedar shaped in balls or blocks.
 Stuff these around your sweaters before you store them for the season.
 Have your garments cleaned before you put them away or the cedar won’t protect against moth damage.